An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

 This tutorial has comprehensively discussed everything that you need to know about functional testing, right from the basics.

-About the Author: Sanjay Zalavadia – as the VP of Client Service for Zephyr, Sanjay brings over 15 years of leadership experience in IT and Technical Support Services.
+About the Author: Sanjay Zalavadia – as the VP of Client Service for Zephyr, brings over 15 years of leadership experience in IT and Technical Support Services.

-I hope that some of the techniques that we’ve suggested come in handy for all readers.
+I hope that some of the techniques that we’ve suggested will come in handy for all the readers.
 Let us know your thoughts in the comments below.